 The group has applied the Stand-Alone Taxpayer approach in determining the appropriate amount of current and deferred taxes recognised by members of the tax consolidated group.
 Each entity in the group recognises its own current and deferred tax assets and liabilities, except for any deferred tax assets resulting from unused tax losses and tax credits and any current tax liability.
-Deferred tax assets resulting from unused tax losses and tax credits and the current tax liability are assumed and recognised by the parent entity.
+Deferred tax assets resulting from unused tax losses and tax credits and recognised by the parent entity.
 The group has not entered into any tax sharing or funding agreements.